Message about use of cookies

 Feltwell Landfill

-We carried out a part 2A investigation on this site.
+We carried out a Part 2A investigation on this site.
 It's a quarry that is being used as a landfill.

 Investigation was undertaken using documents about the site and a site visit.
 The investigation showed that the former quarry is a landfill operated by Anti-Waste Limited under an environmental permit.